1853 Atlantic hurricane season: Hurricane Three

 By September 5, the hurricane curved toward the northwest and began to weaken.
 Early on September 7, it turned northward and fell to Category 3 intensity, situated about 340 mi east of Charleston, South Carolina.
 The hurricane passed offshore North Carolina later that day, and its outer rainbands produced heavy rainfall along the state's southern coastlines.
 The brig Albermarle was lost at sea on September 7 with 40 of its crewmen missing; they were later presumed to have drowned.
 The hurricane recurved east-northeastward and continued to deteriorate steadily, weakening to Category 1 status by September 9.
 The storm was last observed late on September 10, centered about 525 mi north-northwest of Flores Island in the Azores.

+Chenoweth concluded in a 2014 reanalysis study that "Space-time continuity and errors in press accounts indicate reports" regarding this storm were instead associated with the previous system.
+Thus, the study proposes the removal of this cyclone from HURDAT.

 Hurricane Four

 The ship Gilbert Gallatin encountered the fourth hurricane of the season on September 8, which was centered about 1000 mi east of the third hurricane.
 Sustained winds were initially observed to have reached 115 mph (185 km/h), indicative of a Category 3 hurricane.
 Several other ships reportedly encountered this storm as it tracked northeastward.
 With winds decreasing to 105 mph (165 km/h), it weakened to a Category 2 hurricane on September 10.
 The storm was last noted by the ship Josephine later that day, while located about 615 mi north-northeast of Graciosa in the Azores.